Business Card Origami Cuboctahedron

 Mathematicians are very familiar with this shape and as such many origami artists have been able to make it with paper.
 The business card cuboctahedron is often attributed to Jeannine Mosely but the unit itself was probably invented independently by other origami artists such as and Kenneth Kawumara and Paul Jackson.

-This origami project requires 6 business cards and you should already know how to make the business card cube and Columbus Cube.
+This origami project requires 6 business cards and you should already know how to make the business card cube

 - Take two business cards and stack them perpendicular to one another (as shown here.
 You can do one of two things: